TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - we'll generalize later once images work

-- sparse_pool implementation that avoids indirection?
-	- can have IDENTICAL interface as the pool
-		- even the pooled object ids can stay the same really
-	- existence of versioning determines whether we need to perform for_eaches
-	- versioning could still be there so we can easily undo/redo without for eaches
-		- we can let those several bytes slide
-	- we should always be wary of pessimistic cases of memory usage, anyway
-	- for now we can use pools for everything and incrementally introduce sparse_pool

-- once we have sparse_pool, the loaded caches and images in atlas can just be sparse pools as well?
-	- though the effect is ultimately the same and it's more container agnostic

-- flavour ids & allocation
-	- they are actually quite performance critical
-	- would id relinking pool actually be useful here?
-		- the for each id structure should be quite easy here
-			- literally just common and common/solvable signis
-	- they can be sparse though
-		- allocation/deallocation speed won't be that important here
-		- we can always easily check if the flavour exists, so no relinking needed?
-		- actually relinking still needed if after removing a flavour we allocate a new one
-	- could pool be rebuilt so that indirection indices are actually real indices?
-		- realize...
-		- would only take to swap the elements properly
-			- allocation and deallocation would be hard
-			- but other than that we get all the benefits
-			- though the pool becomes sparse then
-			- since we care about performance the flavours will be anyway statically allocated
-			- so not much memory consumed

 - Creating new flavours
 	- Might want to specify the flavour right away or not?